Disclaimer

 - Tree View: Press

-to see parent-child relationships between processes. - Setup Menu: Press
+F5to see parent-child relationships between processes. - Setup Menu: Press

-to easily customize displayed meters, columns, colors, and options.
+F2to easily customize displayed meters, columns, colors, and options.

-Understanding the htop
+Understanding the htop Output:

 - Top Meters: Configurable graphical meters showing CPU (per core), Memory, and Swap usage.
 Load average, uptime, and task counts are also displayed.